-Listed Equity REITs, for example, have had less of a tendency to move in tandem with other equities when stocks go up or down.
-Over the 20-year period from the beginning of 1994 to year-end 2013, large-cap and small-cap equity total returns were 81 percent correlated, while large-cap equity and listed Equity REIT total returns were only 56 percent correlated.
+Equity REITs, for example, have had less of a tendency to move in tandem with other equities when stocks go up or down.
+Over the 25-year period from the beginning of 1992 to year-end 2016, large-cap and small-cap equity total returns were 83 percent correlated, while large-cap equity and listed Equity REIT total returns were only 56 percent correlated.
 So, diversifying a large-cap portfolio with listed equity REITs would have been more effective at achieving diversification.

 A key concern for many investors today is how to ensure enough income for a retirement period that could last for decades.
 Even in a low-inflation environment, the cumulative effects of inflation over long periods can erode the purchasing power of portfolio assets.
 The dilemma for retirees is that it can be tough to stay ahead of inflation with fixed income securities, while equities – the traditional inflation hedge – are usually trimmed back to reduce investment risk.

-Listed Equity REITs have provided, in part, a natural hedge against inflation in ways that match up well with investors’ needs.
-Commercial real estate rents and values have tended to increase when prices do, which has supported Equity REIT dividend growth, providing retirement investors with reliable income even during inflationary periods.
+Listed equity REITs have provided, in part, a natural hedge against inflation in ways that match up well with investors’ needs.
+Commercial real estate rents and values have tended to increase when prices do, which has supported equity REIT dividend growth, providing retirement investors with reliable income even during inflationary period

 Total Return Performance